nats-io/nats-architecture-and-design/adr/ADR-50.md

  * Each server can only have 1000 batches in flight at any time
  * A batch that has not had traffic for 10 seconds will be abandoned
  * Each batch can have maximum 1000 messages

+### Stream State Constraints

+Headers like `ExpectedLastSeq` and `LastMsgId` makes sense if checked before committing the batch aginst the pre-commit state of the Stream.
+Unfortunately our current implementation would not make this feasible.

+Initial release of this feature will reject messages published with those headers and we might support them in future.

 ### Publish Acknowledgements